atul-atul/atul-atul.github.io/docs/_posts/2024-08-13-About-Learning.md

 Having a lay of land before you dive deep into a topic helps.
 Learning gets more pleasurable the deeper we go.

 While concepts are more important, knowing syntax helps in learning concepts.
 (Maybe it's just me?)

+Learning with concrete examples helps in the beginning.
+Priciple of conservation of angular momentum?
+Remember an ice skater spreading their hands to reduce rotational speed.
+Atomic model can be related to the solar system with the Sun as the nucleus and electrons as planets.
+Later on we can fine tune the ideas like electrons behave both as particle and as waves.

 It seems that learning a topic is best done by learning it with other (unrelated) topics.
 This may seem counterintuitive.
 Interleaving topics, difficulty levels is good.
 Cramming everything about a subject into your brain at a go is not good.